christophsax/seasonal/README.md

 If you are new to seasonal adjustment or X-13ARIMA-SEATS, you may use the automated procedures to quickly produce seasonal adjustments of some time series.
 Start with the [Getting started](#getting-started) section and skip the rest.

-If you are already familiar with X-13ARIMA-SEATS, you may benefit from the consistent use of its syntax in **seasonal**.
-Read the [Syntax consistency](#syntax-consistency) section and have a look at the [wiki][examples], where most examples from the original X-13ARIMA-SEATS manual are reproduced in R. For more details on X-13ARIMA-SEATS, as well as for explanations on the X-13ARIMA-SEATS syntax, see the [manual][manual] or the [quick reference][qref].
+If you are already familiar with X-13ARIMA-SEATS, you may benefit from the equivalent use of its syntax in **seasonal**.
+Read the [Syntax equivalence](#syntax-equivalence-to-x-13arima-seats) section and have a look at the [wiki][examples], where most examples from the original X-13ARIMA-SEATS manual are reproduced in R. For more details on X-13ARIMA-SEATS, as well as for explanations on the X-13ARIMA-SEATS syntax, see the [manual][manual] or the [quick reference][qref].

 ### Installation